aforlorncat1/1-AR-Intro/README.md

   The console task opens IRB with our application's environment loaded:  the models are available, the connection with the database is established, etc.  Whereas before we would interact with our database from the command line by running `SQLite3`, now we'll use the rake console.

-- `rake spec`

-  The spec task will run all of the spec files in our application (i.e., run the tests).
-It's an alternative to the `rspec` command.

 - `rake db:taskname`

   The Rakefile includes a `:db` namespace that encapsulates a number of tasks related to the database:  `create`, `drop`, `migrate`, `rollback`, `seed`, and `version`.
 We'll become very familiar with these tasks over the course of Recode.